marceloamor/CareDocQA/README.md

 - Data encryption at rest and in transit
 - User access controls and permissions

----

-## 📞 **Support & Questions**

-This project demonstrates enterprise-level microservice architecture with healthcare domain expertise, perfect for technical interviews in the AI/healthcare space.

 **Key URLs:**
 - 🌐 Frontend: http://localhost:3000